mdolab/pyoptsparse/README.md

 -------------

 Please see the [documentation](http://mdolab.engin.umich.edu/docs/packages/pyoptsparse/doc/index.html) for installation details and API documentation.
-This link requires credentials currently only available to MDO Lab members.

 To locally build the documentation, enter the `doc` folder and enter `make html` in terminal.
 You can then view the built documentation in the `_build` folder.